Skip to main content

 Exeter EX4 4RJ

-I am a health geographer working at the intersections of cultural and feminist geographies, and the medical humanities.
-My research develops engaged, embodied, and creative methodologies for exploring complex emotional experiences—particularly shame—within a wide range of contexts.
-I am committed to research as a relational and participatory practice, where knowledge is co-created through collaboration, creativity, and care.
+I work at the intersections of health geographies, cultural and feminist geographies, and the medical humanities.
+My research develops embodied, creative, and participatory methodologies to explore complex emotional and relational experiences—particularly shame—across different health, educational, and community contexts.
+I understand research as a relational, collaborative, and care-full practice, where knowledge emerges through movement, creativity, and relationship.

 Research

-I have continued to co-develop and deliver Moving Shame workshops with Dr Chloe Asker and through collaborations with organisations such as Queer Circle and the Wellcome Trust-funded Shame and Medicine project.
+I continue to co-develop and deliver this work with Dr Chloe Asker, and through collaborations with organisations such as Queer Circle and the Wellcome Trust–funded Shame and Medicine project.

-Working with colleagues at Duke University School of Medicine, I have adapted this methodology for interprofessional medical education, examining how shame operates within medical cultures and professional identity formation.
+Working with colleagues at Duke University School of Medicine, I have also adapted the methodology for interprofessional medical education, examining how shame shapes medical cultures, relational dynamics, and professional identity formation.
+This strand of my work contributes to emerging conversations about embodied creative pedagogies in health professions education and the importance of trauma-informed, relational approaches to learning.

 Teaching and Collaboration

-I co-convene Global Classrooms: Health Humanities and Geographies, an international teaching initiative that brings together students from Exeter, Duke University School of Medicine, UNC Chapel Hill, University of South Florida, Tampa, and UBC Okanagan.
-Accredited at Exeter (HASM031), this module uses immersive and participatory pedagogies—including embodied practice and virtual reality—to explore embodiment, health, and care across global contexts.
+I co-convene Global Classrooms: Health Humanities and Geographies, an international teaching initiative bringing together students from the University of Exeter, Duke University School of Medicine, UNC Chapel Hill, the University of South Florida, Tampa, and UBC Okanagan.
+Accredited at Exeter (HASM031), this module uses immersive, dialogic, and embodied pedagogies—including movement-based practice, sensory exercises, and virtual reality—to explore embodiment, health, and care across global contexts.
+This collaborative classroom fosters transdisciplinary learning, peer connection, and an ethics of reciprocity in international education.

 Artistic and Interdisciplinary Practice